ljmzlh/RITA/README.md

 ## Data
-The zip file of preprocessed dataset can be acess [here]().
+The zip file of preprocessed dataset can be acess at [https://storage.googleapis.com/rita_resources/rita_dataset.tar.gz](https://storage.googleapis.com/rita_resources/rita_dataset.tar.gz).
 Please download the zip file and put it under the directory `rita/`.
 Then perform the following commands to unzip dataset files.
 ```
 tar -zxvf rita_dataset.tar.gz